MarwanAlbaba/free-genai-bootcamp-2025/README.md

 # free-genai-bootcamp-2025
-This repo will used for genai bootcamp
+This repo will be used for genai bootcamp